-How Language Is Deployed as a Weapon of War
+How language is deployed as a weapon of war

 Take, for example, a widely accepted catchall: “defense.”
 Last month, the Defense Department called the assassination in Iran a defensive act after President Trump said he was “call[ing] for one of the largest increases in national defense spending in American history” and “eliminat[ing] the Defense sequester.”

-A lot of time and tweets are spent in defense of “defense”—even when we’re talking about offense.
+A lot of time and tweets are spent in defense of “defense,” even when we’re talking about offense.
 “The word ‘defense’ is a euphemism for being prepared to wage war or waging war,” says John Donnelly, senior defense reporter at CQ Roll Call and president of the Military Reporters and Editors Association. “‘Defense’ includes offense, and that’s a great example of an official euphemism that has just become an accepted term, even though it cloaks the more complicated, harsher reality.”

 “Defense” hasn’t always been the Armed Forces’ official umbrella.
 The euphemism was born in 1949, when the War Department, aptly named, was renamed the Defense Department.
 In the wake of World War II and the United Nations’ declaration against wars of aggression, lawmakers looking for a more sanitized word settled on the self-justifying “defense,” a more palatable frame for the business of battle.